paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-116-coronavirus-economic-stabilization-cares-act.md

 Section 1102(a) of this Act, referred to in subsec. (a)(1), means section 1102(a) of div.
 A of Pub.
 L. 116–136.

 The Inspector General Act of 1978, referred to in subsec. (a)(3), is Pub.
 L. 95–452, Oct.
 12, 1978, 92 Stat.
-1101, which is set out in the Appendix to Title 5, Government Organization and Employees.
+1101, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 4 (§ 401 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(b), 7, Dec.
+27, 2022, 136 Stat.
+4206, 4361.
+For disposition of sections of the Act into chapter 4 of Title 5, see Disposition Table preceding [section 101 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section101&num=0&edition=prelim).

 #### Amendments
 2020—Subsec. (a)(1).
 Pub.
 L. 116–139 substituted “$670,335,000,000” for “$349,000,000,000”.